rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/chatbot/examples/Messages/Messages.md

 ### Message feedback

 When a user selects a positive or negative [message action](#message-actions), you can display a message feedback card that acknowledges their response and provides space for additional written feedback.
-These cards can be manually dismissed via the close button or be [configured to time out automatically](/patternfly-ai/chatbot/messages#message-feedback-with-timeouts).
+These cards can be manually dismissed via the close button and the thank-you card can be [configured to time out automatically](/patternfly-ai/chatbot/messages#message-feedback-with-timeouts).
 <br /><br />
+You can see a demo of the full feedback flow [in the demos section](/patternfly-ai/chatbot/messages/demo#message-feedback).
+<br /><br />
-The message feedback card will immediately receive focus by default, but you remove this behavior by passing `focusOnLoad: false` to the `<Message>` (as shown in the following examples).
+The message feedback cards will immediately receive focus by default, but you can remove this behavior by passing `focusOnLoad: false` to the `<Message>` (as shown in the following examples).
 For better usability, you should generally keep the default focus behavior.
 <br /><br />
 The following examples demonstrate:

-- A full feedback flow, which accepts written feedback submission and displays the thank you card.
 - A basic card.
 - A basic card without text input.
-- A card without a close button.
 - Thank-you cards, with and without a close button.

-The full feedback flow example also demonstrates how to handle focus appropriately for accessibility.
-The card will be focused when it appears in the DOM.
-When the card closes, place the focus back on the launching button.
-You can also add `aria-expanded` and `aria-controls` attributes to the feedback buttons to provide additional context on what the button controls.
-<br /><br />
-It is also important to announce when new content appears onscreen for accessibility purposes.
-If you set `isLiveRegion` to true on `<Message>`, it will make appropriate announcements for you when the feedback card appears.

 ```js file="./MessageWithFeedback.tsx"